 The Minor in Energy Engineering offers Pratt BSE candidates rigorous exposure to fundamentals of energy engineering—and an opportunity to make a difference in some of the defining challenges of our time.
 Graduates will be well-prepared for careers engineering solutions to energy-related issues, including energy generation, delivery, conversion and efficiency.
 Students can mold their educational program to their professional specialty by selecting courses from a number of electives.

-Pratt is home to six major externally funded research centers.
+Pratt is home to research centers including:

 Center for the Environmental Implications of NanoTechnology